 Cremation is the use of high temperatures and evaporation to reduce a body to its basic elements, known as cremated remains.
 During the process a cremation chamber can reach temperate of upto 1800 Fahrenheit (980 Celsius)

-The cremation process largely depends on the operating temperature of the cremation chamber and the weight of the body.
-But on average, the cremation process takes between two and two and a half.
+On average, the cremation process takes between 2 and 2 and a half hours.
+The time the cremation takes largely depends on the operating temperature of the cremation chamber and the weight of the body.

 Is the Cremation Process Just for Humans?